A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: ABS: Framework Design and Implementation

-According to Proposition~\ref{T5}, even though the PW-kGPP and IMCF problems are intractable and only suboptimal solutions are attainable in practice, the proposed search framework can still converge to near-optimal solutions for $(\mathbb{P}2)$.
-Notably, efficient algorithms exist for these subproblems under certain conditions: the balanced graph partitioning problem (a special case of PW-kGPP) admits an $O(\log n)$ approximation~\cite{balanced}, and heuristics such as METIS~\cite{metis} perform well empirically for general PW-kGPP.
-For IMCF, the $k$-shortest path algorithm provides high-quality candidate paths for each \textit{Cut}-LL.
+We emphasize that Proposition~\ref{T5} characterizes an idealized setting in which $(\mathbb{P}2)$ is solved optimally by exactly minimizing its objective (\ref{f17}a) over $\boldsymbol{\rho}$.
+In practice, both PW-kGPP and IMCF are intractable; consequently, the nested procedure generally returns a high-quality but suboptimal solution to $(\mathbb{P}2)$.
+Encouragingly, efficient algorithms exist for related special cases, and practical heuristics are available: the balanced graph partitioning problem (a special case of PW-kGPP) admits an $O(\log n)$ approximation~\cite{balanced}, heuristics such as METIS~\cite{metis} perform well empirically for general PW-kGPP instances, and for IMCF, the $k$-shortest path algorithm provides high-quality candidate paths for each \textit{Cut}-LL.

-In summary, by systematically exploring the feasible region of the proportion weight vector (PWV), $\boldsymbol{\rho}$, and leveraging state-of-the-art practical algorithms for the PW-kGPP and IMCF subproblems, a suboptimal solution to $(\mathbb{P}2)$ can be obtained.
-However, since this approach addresses each request individually using a local greedy strategy, it remains inherently myopic.
-To overcome this limitation and guide the search toward high-quality solutions for the original global objective of $(\mathbb{P}1)$, it is crucial to incorporate global evaluation metrics that account for cumulative performance across the entire online process.
+However, since $(\mathbb{P}2)$ optimizes in a greedy, per-request manner, solving it independently can be myopic with respect to the cumulative online objective in $(\mathbb{P}1)$.
+To mitigate this limitation, the outer-loop update of $\boldsymbol{\rho}$ should be guided by a global evaluation metric that aggregates performance over the entire online process and serves as a proxy for the objective in $(\mathbb{P}1)$.
+By capturing cross-request effects (e.g., resource fragmentation), this metric discourages per-request choices that appear reasonable for $(\mathbb{P}2)$ but degrade future feasibility emphasized by $(\mathbb{P}1)$.
+Thus, the outer loop search over $\boldsymbol{\rho}$ should not be driven by minimizing the $(\mathbb{P}2)$ objective; instead, it should aim to optimize this proxy metric.
+Meanwhile, the inner subproblem solvers remain responsible for constructing a feasible SEM decision for each fixed $\boldsymbol{\rho}$.

-Motivated by the above theoretical framework, we propose the ABS framework (Fig.~\ref{fig: ABS}).
-As a modular architecture, ABS integrates global strategic guidance with local optimization for SEM problems.
-It consists of three interdependent core components that form an iterative feedback loop, enabling dynamic adjustments and systematic convergence toward the global optimum: \begin{itemize} \item Adaptive Search Engine: It employs adaptive strategies to traverse the PWV space in search of an optimal $\boldsymbol{\rho}$.
-Based on feedback from the Global Evaluation Module, it prioritizes regions with high SEM solution quality and dynamically refines its search trajectory.
+Motivated by the above decomposition and the need for global guidance across time, we propose the modular ABS framework (Fig.~\ref{fig: ABS}), which couples time-global guidance with per-request local optimization for SEM.
+It consists of three interdependent core components that form an iterative feedback loop, enabling dynamic adjustments and continual improvement in terms of the long-term evaluation metric: \begin{itemize} \item Adaptive Search Engine: It employs adaptive strategies to traverse the PWV space in search of a high-performing $\boldsymbol{\rho}$ candidate.
+Based on feedback from the Global Evaluation Module, it prioritizes regions with high scores and dynamically refines its search trajectory.